-Service Retirement Tier 1: Full retirement at age 60 or qualifies for the Rule of 85.
+Service Retirement Tier 1 (employees hired before September 1, 2012): Full retirement at age 60 or qualifies for the Rule of 85.
 Early retirement is permitted at age 50 or 25 years of service.
 Formula for retirement equals 2.125% times the number of years of service times the three-year highest average salary for the first 15 years and 2.25% times the number of years of service times the three-year highest average over 15 years.

-Service Retirement Tier 2: Full retirement at age 65 or qualifies for the Rule of 85.
+Service Retirement Tier 2 (employees hired on or after September 1, 2012): Full retirement at age 65 or qualifies for the Rule of 85.
 Early retirement is permitted at age 55 or 25 years of service.
 Formula for retirement equals 2% times the number of years of service times the five-year highest average salary.

 Disability Benefits: Partial or total disability retirement is available to any member who becomes incapacitated, mentally or physically, and cannot continue in the performance of his/her duties.
 To qualify, the member must have at least 10 years of service and must be "in service" at the time of application for disability retirement.
 Upon retirement for a partial disability, the member receives a monthly disability retirement benefit for the period of his/her disability equal to 50% of the normal benefit payable to the member, as if the member was eligible for normal retirement benefits.
-Upon retirement for a total disability, the member receives a monthly disability benefit equal to 100% of his service retirement benefit as if the member was eligible for normal retirement benefits.
+Upon retirement for a total disability, the member receives a monthly disability the member as if the member was eligible for normal retirement benefits.
+Disability benefit as if the member was eligible for normal retirement benefits.
 Disability benefits are payable for the life of the member or until death.